MohamadFazel/Simultaneous-particle-tracking-phase-retrieval-and-PSF-reconstruction/README.md

 "ExpectedResults" contains two sub-folder each containing the expected outputs of the experimental and synthetic data analyses.

 To use this software package you need matlab 2023 or higher versions, matlab image processing toolbox and matlab statistics and machine learning toolbox.
 To run the software package, just open the example scripts and run them.
 It took almost one hour to finish analyzing the synthetic data and approximately 5 hours to analyze the experimental data on an AMD Ryzen 3.8 GHz 12-core processor.
 When done analyzing data the example scripts also plot the results.
+The generated results should be similar to those in the "ExpectedResults" folder.

 # Input parameters
 Data: input data is a 4D array with the 1st and 2nd dimensions are frame